vtex-apps/io-documentation/docs/en/Recipes/store-management/improving-your-stores-performance.md

 The size of a website's displayed images can directly impact its performance.
 Therefore, it's crucial that you **adopt best practices with regards to which media is used in your theme**.

-Learn how to optimize your website's image rendering and improve its performance by reading the recipe on [**Best practices for rendering images in your store's theme**](https://vtex.io/docs/recipes/templates/best-practices-for-rendering-images-in-your-stores-theme/).
+Learn how to optimize your website's image rendering and improve its performance by reading the recipe on [**Best practices for rendering images**](https://vtex.io/docs/recipes/templates/best-practices-for-rendering-images/).

 ### Optimizing the `OrderFormProvider`